 We’re a cognitive neuroscience research group in the School of Psychology at Victoria University of Wellington.
-Our ultimate goal is to understand how the brain makes the mind.
-To tackle this problem we focus on human face recognition and study how it works, how it develops across the lifespan, how it’s shaped by experience, and why it’s impaired in prosopagnosia or face blindness.
+Our ultimate goal is to help understand how the brain makes the mind.
+To tackle this problem we focus on human face recognition and study how it works, how it develops across the lifespan, and how it’s shaped by experience.
 In our research we use a mix of methods from psychology and neuroscience, including behavioural experiments, psychophysics, individual differences, eye tracking, electroencephalography (EEG), and brain stimulation (TMS).

 If you want to know who we are, see people.

 If you want to sample our research, browse papers.